Crew and A: Oriana Smy

 Where are you from?

 I was raised here in the Cowichan Valley on Vancouver Island.
 I grew up with a seven-acre forest next to my house where I spent my days exploring and walking up creeks, climbing trees, and building treehouses.
 I guess you could say I was encouraged to explore nature from a young age.
-My mom says I still have the curiousity of the eight-year-old in me.
+My mom says I still have the curiosity of the eight-year-old in me.

 How did you connect with Outer Shores?

 It’s funny, back in 2012 I had a job interview for a company call S.E.A.
 Programs (Sailing Education Adventures) and the interview was actually in the salon on Passing Cloud, one of three boats in their fleet at the time.
 I remember walking in and falling in love with the boat.
 Shortly after being hired as mate, I learned it had been sold and I wouldn’t have the opportunity to work on it.
 Over the years, I heard about the things this scientist was doing with Passing Cloud…going up the coast to Haida Gwaii and to all these amazing remote places I had always wanted to visit.
-Fast forward to 2016 and a friend of mine (a captain from S.E.A.
-Programs) mentioned the Outer Shores job posting.
+Fast forward to 2016 and a friend of mine mentioned the Outer Shores job posting.
 As it turned out, I would end up working on Passing Cloud after all!
 It’s funny how things can come full circle.